Looking for inexpensive things to do in Hong Kong?

 This article will cover the best inexpensive activities to do in Hong Kong:

 - Best whole day activities

-- Our favorite inexpensive activities to do with kids
+- Activities to do with kids

 Hong Kong has a lot going on.
 Sometimes, it might feel overwhelming, but if you have a clear list, sometimes it’s easier to know what to do next.

 When it comes to activities, here are our best inexpensive things to do in Hong Kong during the day:

 - Visit the songbirds on Yuen Po Street in a garden designed to showcase an authentic Chinese garden.
 It houses many exotic birds and bamboo cages.
 You can purchase mini birdcages as souvenirs, too.

 - Strong along with Tsim Sha Tsui (TST) promenade: If you take the star ferry to TST, walk towards the right, and you will enjoy a delightful walk along the foreshore.
 You’ll quickly come across K11 MUSEA, which is a relatively new shopping mall; it’s got a really funky vibe and even has a whole floor dedicated to art.
 The entry is free.
 If you time your walk right, you’ll be able to see the light show at 8 pm.

 What are the best inexpensive things to do in Hong Kong near Central?